1-2-3 Magic: Timeout

 Time In vs. Time Out

 If a parent is skilled at using rewards, they can usually get their child to comply by using positive approaches.
-But when a child needs help calming down, time out can help by removing them from any reinforcements, rewards, and attention when they misbehave.
-The time-out procedure involves removing your child from the setting in which the misbehavior occurs and placing them in a boring place.
+But when a child needs help calming down, a time-out can help by removing them from any reinforcements, rewards, and attention when they misbehave.
+The time-out procedure involves removing your child from the setting where the misbehavior occurs and placing them in a less stimulating or slightly boring place for a few minutes, usually no more than 1 minute per year of age.

-There are many advantages of using time out.
+There are many advantages of using a time-out.
 It stops the behavior.
 It’s immediate and brief.
-But, there are some disadvantages to it as well.
+But, there are several disadvantages to it as well.

 Advantages include: